deannemadulid/Raccoon-World/README.md

 # team53

-[This game] is an interactive chatroom that allows users to meet and communicate with others.
+Raccoon World is an interactive chatroom that allows users to meet and communicate with others.

 Players can choose between different avatar colours to represent them, and enter a room to join in on a conversation.
 Users may also freely travel between multiple rooms in order to participate in whichever conversation they prefer.